lcs-djones/TGJ2O-S3-2025/content/Photoshop/Photoshop Tutorials.md

 ---
 ## Task
-When you completed all of the tutorials under "Orientation", "Add Text" and "Add Visual Effects", you can move on to the task for today, making a [[Photoshop Quote Task|Quote Poster]]
+When you completed all of the tutorials under "Orientation", and "Add Text", you can move on to the task for today, making a [[Photoshop Quote Task|Quote Poster]]

 ---